brodycj/create-react-native-module/README.md

   authorName: String, /* The author's name (Default: `Your Name`) */
   authorEmail: String, /* The author's email (Default: `yourname@email.com`) */
   license: String, /* The license type of this library (Default: `Apache-2.0`) */
-  generateExample: Boolean, /* Will generate a RN example project and link the new library to it (Default: `false`) */ }
+  generateExample: Boolean, /* Generate an example project and links the library module to it, requires both react-native-cli and yarn to be installed globally (Default: `false`) */
+}
 ```